UP TO 14 GUESTS

 - Warm Springs

-Heading out from Athens to the sacred plain of Marathon driving through Attica Highway and Marathon Avenue.
+We head out from Athens to the sacred plain of Marathon driving through Attica Highway and Marathon Avenue.
 This is the course of the original Marathon Race, as you will see by the signs that count each kilometer.
 Later we will reach the Tumulus of the Athenians; the site portrays courage, bravery and finally the victory of the Athenians against the Persians in 490 BCE.
 Moving on we will also see the Marathon Battlefield, its Archaeological Museum and a prehistoric cemetery that produces proof of the first civilized presence in this location.

 Driving by the present city of Marathon our last stop in this area we will be Marathon Lake, on the slopes of Mt Penteli.
-It is an artificial lake operating as the main water reservoir for Athens.
-Besides the magnificent view, you see the Marathon Dam, a miracle of engineering, unique due to the fact that it’s the only one in the world made entirely of Pentelic marble ( king of all marbles, used for the Parthenon, on Acropolis Hill).
+It is an artificial lake operated as the main water reservoir for Athens.
+Besides the magnificent view, you see the Marathon Dam, a miracle of engineering, unique due to the fact that it’s the only one in the world made entirely of Pentelic marble (king of all marbles, used for the Parthenon, on Acropolis Hill).
 Moreover, at the bottom, you will see an excellent modern model of the treasury of the Athenians which was located in the sanctuary of Delphi.

 Next, we will be back on board for a drive to Thermopylae.
 It was here that 10 years after the Battle of Marathon, King Leonidas and his 300 brave Spartans heroically faced the Persian army.
-In the historical center, an informative 3D movie will be shown.
+In the Historical Center, an informative 3D movie will be shown.
 As if traveling through time you will feel the presence of heroes who stood their ground for their freedom against a foreign conqueror.
 To conclude you will visit the statue of Leonidas standing exactly opposite Kolonos Hill where the persistent Spartans left their last breath.
 A place too sacred for words.

 Heading back to Athens we will stop at the coastal town of Kammena Vourla, where we will enjoy a relaxing, traditional Greek lunch by the sea.
 And to terminate the tour we will drive back to Athens safe and sound.